-Knowing how to choose the best glass for a conservatory roof is important when you’re adding a conservatory to your home, or if you’re weighing up the different options for replacement conservatory roofs to give your existing conservatory an upgrade.
+Knowing how to choose the best glass for a conservatory roof is important when you’re adding a conservatory to your home.

 By finding out which is the best glass for your conservatory roof and the different types of glazing available, you can ensure you’re getting the best materials possible to suit your budget, your design, and your needs.

 The most popular options for conservatory roofs include budget-friendly polycarbonate conservatory roofs, temperature regulating tiled or solid conservatory roofs and light and bright glass conservatory roofs.

 Choosing a glass roof for a conservatory offers many benefits to homeowners.
 Compared to other roofing materials, such as polycarbonate sheets or a lightweight tiled roof, glass can be versatile, adapting easily to the changing seasons and the changing functions of your garden room.

 Depending on the type of glass you choose, a conservatory glass roof has the potential to offer: